sshiv5768/hacktoberfest-practice/README.md

   cd hacktoberfest-practice
 ```

-- Make a new branch.
+- Make a new branch on your github account.
 Your name would make a good branch because it's unique

 ```
   git checkout -b <name of new branch>